Snapshot

 Academic Calendar

-• Academic year: mid-July - late-June
+• Academic year: late-September - late-June

 For specific dates, refer to the LSE's Academic Calendar